-Certification forms, with signatures of the Chief Administrator, the Chief Financial Aid Officer and the HEOP Director, will attest to the educational disadvantage and economic eligibility of each program student.
+Certification forms, with signatures of the Chief Executive Officer, the Chief Financial Aid Officer and the HEOP Director, will attest to the educational disadvantage and economic eligibility of each program student.
 These forms must be submitted as part of the HEOP reports as described in the Reports section.
-See appendix 2 for sample economic eligibility form.
+See Appendix 2 for a sample educational and economic eligibility forms.